Scout24/rds-log-cat/README.md

 Shipping RDS logs from s3 into a kinesis stream.
 For example: This enables you to stream your logs into a elastic search cluster with kibana.
 Or any other logging/monitoring solutions.

-This is in an early development stage ... not yet ready to use.

 related projects:
 - [RDS Log Dog](https://github.com/ImmobilienScout24/rds-log-dog) : AWS RDS Logs to s3